Hayashi track: History

-In 1962, Hayashi published a 183-page review of stellar evolution.
-Here, he discussed the evolution of stars born in the forbidden region.
+In 1962, Hayashi published a 183-page review of stellar evolution, discussing the evolution of stars born in the forbidden region.
 These stars rapidly contract due to gravity before settling to a quasistatic, fully convective state on the Hayashi tracks.

 In 1965, numerical models by Iben and Ezer & Cameron realistically simulated pre-main-sequence evolution, including the Henyey track that stars follow after leaving the Hayashi track.
 These standard PMS tracks can still be found in textbooks on stellar evolution.

 Forbidden zone

 The forbidden zone is the region on the HR diagram to the right of the Hayashi track where no star can be in hydrostatic equilibrium, even those that are partially or fully radiative.
 Newborn protostars start out in this zone, but are not in hydrostatic equilibrium and will rapidly move towards the Hayashi track.

 Because stars emit light via black-body radiation, the power per unit surface area they emit is given by the Stefan–Boltzmann law: